 Empower those in the field

-The way to manage this easily and effectively is to empower those in the field to create their own emails – with controls in place.
+The way to manage this easily and effectively is to empower those in the field to create their own emails – with controls in place – and not have them request you to create them.
 Decentralize the creation while managing it on a centralized basis.

 If you wonder why you should consider this approach, consider these three compelling reasons to enable the field to create emails: